chenen3/yeager/README.md

 }
 ```

-The priority of rules is the order in config, the form could be `ruleType,value,policyType` and `FINAL,policyType`, for example:
+The priority of rules is the order in config, the form could be `ruleType,value,outboundTag` and `FINAL,outboundTag`, for example:

 - `DOMAIN,www.apple.com,DIRECT` matches if the domain of traffic is the given one
 - `DOMAIN-SUFFIX,apple.com,DIRECT` matches if the domain of traffic has the suffix, AKA subdomain name